-Funding from the CBIG grant may also be used to support an established cost-share program.
-Cost-share funds from Chesapeake Bay grants may not be used to reimburse a sponsor for the following:
+Funding from the grant may also be used to support an established cost-share program.
+Costshare funds from Section 319 grants may not be used to reimburse a sponsor for the following:

-- Purchase of agricultural equipment, or other large pieces of equipment (equipment modifications and leasing are allowable); - Purchase of land or land easements (these activities can be counted as matching funds in some cases); - Any project which is directed at water quantity rather than water quality, such as dredging, drainage, or flood control; - Wetland mitigation sites; - Incentive payments or yield losses; - Practices not sanctioned by DNREC or a partner agency of DNREC; and - Practices not installed in accordance with standards and specifications developed by the Natural Resources Conservation Service (NRCS), DNREC or other recognized standards.
+- Purchase of agricultural equipment, or other large pieces of equipment (equipment modifications and leasing are allowable); - Purchase of land or land easements (these activities can be counted as matching funds in some cases); - Any project which is directed at water quantity rather than water quality, such as dredging, drainage, or flood control; - Any practices, equipment, or supplies used to fulfill the requirements of any Federal permit, such as a NPDES permit, or to meet enforcement requirements; - Wetland mitigation sites; - Incentive payments or yield losses; - Practices not sanctioned by DNREC or a partner agency of DNREC; and - Practices not installed in accordance with standards and specifications developed by the Natural Resources Conservation Service (NRCS), DNREC, or other recognized standards.